AmarPan/simon-game/README.md

 ### How to Play

-:one: Press the 'START' button.
+:one: Press the `START` button.

 2️⃣ The computer will choose its first color.
 Pay attention or you might miss it!

 :three: Choose the same pattern as the computer by clicking directly on the appropriate circles.
 Your selection will appear as steps in the right corner for your reference.

-:four: When finished, press 'CHECK ANSWER' to see if your selection was correct or not.
+:four: When finished, press `CHECK ANSWER` to see if your selection was correct or not.
 A corresponding status message will appear.

-:five:  If correct, press 'NEXT LEVEL', and the process will repeat, but with another added color this time.
+:five:  If correct, press `NEXT LEVEL`, and the process will repeat, but with another added color this time.

-:six:  If incorrect, press 'TRY AGAIN' to use a life, reinput your selection, and press 'CHECK ANSWER' again.
+:six:  If incorrect, press `TRY AGAIN` to use a life, reinput your selection, and press `CHECK ANSWER` again.

-:seven:  When a player has 0 lives left and chooses incorrectly, a 'GAME OVER' message is shown.
+:seven:  When a player has 0 lives left and chooses incorrectly, a `GAME OVER` message is shown.

-:eight:  To start-over with one color choice and 3 lives, press the 'START' button again.
+:eight:  To start-over with one color choice and 3 lives, press the `START` button again.

 </details>